salahsheikh/c-templated-containers/README.md

 # c-templated-containers

 A header-only library of templated data-structures in C. Using the preprocessor, template meta-programming can be used to wrap containers around arbitrary types.
 The implemented containers are inspired by the C++ STL library and serve the same functionality.
-They also allow you to specify custom allocators and has no dependency to a standard library.
+The containers have custom allocators and have no dependency on a standard library.
 The implemented containers are:
 * Stack
 * Queue
 * Vector